line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/statements.md

 ### Group by clause

-To build a group by clause in the select statement, you can use `groupBy()` and pass [Expression](expressions.md) to create unique groups of data.
+Use `groupBy()` and pass [Expression](expressions.md) to create unique groups of data when building a group by clause in the select statement.

 ```kotlin
 groupBy(